-You read the story, the child draws an illustration to express the story visually, and the parent jots down the child’s rendition of the story.
+- the child draws an illustration to express the story visually

 For The Princess and the Pea reading, we didn’t find it on that site I referenced above, but I did find it here.

-My goal, and I feel like this program encourages that, is to begin to create a unique setting where my child can fully explore her imagination.
-Where she can see her mental pictures of these stories and experiences come to life – then this is a program you want to add to your week!
+If your goal is like mine – to begin to create a unique setting where your child can fully explore their imagination, where they can see their mental pictures of these stories and experiences come to life – then this is a program you want to add to your week!

-We did a few of these fairy tale lessons already, and I must say that as a mom – it was beyond exciting to see my child’s face light up as she saw her story come to life.
+It was beyond exciting to see my child’s face light up as she saw her story come to life!

-When I see those big brown eyes light up each time we sit down to work on a writing project, my mama heart swells with joy.
+When I see those big brown eyes light up each time we sit down to work on a writing project, my mama-heart swells with joy.
 I can see her hunger and love for writing grow.
-I see her eager and ready to for whatever her mind can come up with.
-And she just loves it when we read back her stories while admiring her illustrations.
+I see her eager and ready for whatever her mind can come up with.
+And, she just loves it when we read back her stories while admiring her illustrations!

 When we’re done with the Fairy Tale Project, we will bind the pages together and she will have her very own Fairy Tale Book !!!

 The writing section contains 10 projects, they are designed to be tackled monthly – so in about a school year.
 Each month you’ll tackle a different writing project.
 In the Jot It Down! program, due to the young age of the student, the parent will be doing most of the writing, and that’s okay.
-As you student continues to develop their writing and reading, they will begin to help out in the process.
-But at that point, it writing will already be so natural to them since they have experienced it with you during this developmental stage.
+As your learner continues to develop their writing and reading skills, they will begin to help out in the process.
+At that point, writing will already be so natural to them since they have experienced it with you during this developmental stage.

-We are taking a bit longer to do the Fairy Tale Project because as offered in the guide, they can be stretched out over a few months.
+We took a bit longer to do the Fairy Tale Project because, as offered in the guide, they can be stretched out over a few months.
 Most of the projects are broken down into four-week increments.